GoogleCloudPlatform/pgadapter/README.md

 3. `SQLAlchemy`: Version 1.4.45 has _experimental support_.
 See [SQLAlchemy support](docs/sqlalchemy.md)
    for more details.
 See also [this directory](samples/python/sqlalchemy-sample) for a sample application using `SQLAlchemy`.
+4. `pgbench` can be used with PGAdapter, but with some limitations.
+See [pgbench.md](docs/pgbench.md) for more details.

 ## FAQ
 See [Frequently Asked Questions](docs/faq.md) for answers to frequently asked questions.